Monday, January 24

 (3) Viviparity- means female sharks carry embryos inside them until the shark pups are ready to be born.

 2. Sharks vary in size and weight!
 The biggest shark in the world is called the Whale shark!
 The Whale shark can get as long as 60 feet and weigh as much as 40,000 pounds!!
 That is very big!!
-The smallest shark in the world is called Dwarf Lanternshark.
+The smallest shark in the world is called the Dwarf lantern shark.
 The Dwarf Lanternshark usually grows to about 6.9 inches in length and can weigh up to two pounds.

 6. July 14th of every year is National Shark Awareness Day!!